Tue, October 8, 2024

 After all, children are in school for many, many years.
 Let them just be children before they get there.

 If you have more questions about toddler programs, become a member of the Parents League!
-You’ll get our Directory of Programs for Infants, Toddlers and Preschoolers and get the opportunity to discuss your options with our experienced school advisors.
+You’ll get our Let’s Play: A Directory of Programs for Infants, Toddlers and Preschoolers and have the opportunity to discuss your options with our experienced school advisors.

 Recommended Reading